testla-project/testla-screenplay-playwright-js/README.md

 #### Element.*.enabled(selector: string, options?: SelectorOptions)

-Validates weather an element is enabled.
+Validates wether an element is enabled.
 A mode operator must be prepended.

 ```js
 // simple call with just selector